Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 Kerry Carpenter At The Plate

-- Carpenter has an RBI in 38 of 115 games this year, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Carpenter has driven home a run in 38 games this season (32.8%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.